developertom01/mocafi-takehome/Readme.md

 ### Compromised solution

 - Encrypt AES with 256-bit key for card number and store in database To make lookup, encrypt plain card number.
 - Even though making this lookup will be slow and not efficient at the db level, we can

+### lOOKUP IN SEARCH STRING